genemasaka/fwb/README.md

 2. Install dependencies with `npm install`
 3. Start the application with `npm start`
 4. Connect your Metamask wallet to the application by clicking the "Connect Wallet" button
-5. Browse the bird-related products and click on a product to view more details
+5. Browse the apparel catalogue and click on a product to view more details
 6. Purchase a product by clicking the "Purchase" button in the product details modal

 ## Code Overview